steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

 The kernel name and the code object file should be listed.
-In the example above, the kernel name is ``vector_add_assert_trap``, but this might also look like
+In the example above, the kernel name is ``vector_add_assert_trap``, but this might also look like:

 .. code-block:: shell

    Disassembly for function memory:///path/to/codeobject#offset=1234&size=567:

 In this case, it is an in-memory kernel that was generated at runtime.

-Using the env var
+Using the following environment variable, the debug agent will save all code objects to the current directory (use ``--save-code-objects=[DIR]`` to place them in another location).
+The code objects will be renamed from the URI format with special characters replaced by ‘_’.

 .. code-block:: shell

    ROCM_DEBUG_AGENT_OPTIONS="--all --save-code-objects"

-The debug agent will save all code objects to the current directory (use ``--save-code-objects=[DIR]`` to place them in another location).
-The code objects will be renamed from the URI format with special characters replaced by ‘_’.
 Use ``llvm-objdump`` to disassemble the indicated in-memory code object that has now been saved to disk.
 The name of the kernel is often found inside the disassembled code object.